thefzn/BinarySwitcher/README.md

 mySwitcher.get("non-existent switch"); // returns null
 ```

-You can consult the names of the switches by calling:
+You can get the list of all of the existing switches by calling:

 ```
-mySwitcher.get(); // returns an array with the names of each switch
+mySwitcher.get(); // returns an array with the names of each switch: ["first switch","another switch","last switch"]
 ```

 Or update the status of a switch by re-seting the value: